Nu1 Canis Majoris

 As of 2011, the pair had an angular separation of 17.29 arc seconds along a position angle of 264.2°.
 The yellow hued magnitude 5.87 primary, component A, is an evolved G-type giant star with a stellar classification of G8 III.
+It is an estimated 3 billion years old and has 1.4 times the mass of the Sun.
+Having exhausted the supply of hydrogen at its core, it has expanded to 7 times the Sun's radius and is radiating 8 times the luminosity of the Sun from its photosphere at an effective temperature of 6,091 K.

-Its magnitude 7.61 companion, component B, is a yellow-white hued F-type main sequence/subgiant hybrid with a class of F3 IV-V.
+The magnitude 7.61 companion, component B, is a yellow-white hued F-type main sequence/subgiant hybrid with a class of F3 IV-V.